 My 2 antennas are hidden in the woods behind my house.
 I buried 130' of 2 inch conduit from my house into the woods.
 I have 160' of LMR-400 feeding my antennas through a remote antenna switch.

-1. I have a 40M Extended Double Zepp (176 ft dipole feed with 450 ohm ladderline) up 65 feet in the thin pine trees.
-I feed this with a DXEngineering 10 kw 1:1 current balun and use an LDG AT-Pro1000II tuner for multi band operation.
-The tuner is located remotely, next to the balun.
-It is enclosed in a weatherproof enclosure.
+1. UPDATE: April 2014 - This antenna has a bad conductor in the ladder line.
+It is useless right now.
+I have a 40M Extended Double Zepp (176 ft dipole feed with 450 ohm ladderline) up 65 feet in the thin pine trees.
+I feed this with a DXEngineering 10 kw 1:1 current balun and use an MFJ 1kw remote tuner for multi band operation.
 The trees sway a lot with the wind.
 I use a weight and pulley system on it with two bricks to keep the correct tension on it.

 2. My other antenna is a Hustler 6BTV vertical with a DX Engineering current balun and tilt base.

 EPC # 20379

 DMC # 06124

 NDG # 1344

 CDG # 1062

 PSE QSL: Direct, LoTW, eQSL(AG) or via the Bureau

 I reply to ALL QSLs rcvd.
 No SASE needed.